How To Create A Daily Schedule You Love

 6. Pray and read the Bible.

 Every evening before bed, I read my Bible and spend quiet time with God.
-This time of reflection renews my soul, preparing me to sleep well and embrace the day ahead.
+This quiet time of reflection renews my soul, preparing me to sleep well and embrace the day ahead.
+This could also be done in the morning, but I’m not much of a morning person after being up during the night with a newborn.

 7am-8am Everyone wakes up for the day.
-Feed baby immediately.
+Feed the baby immediately.

 9am-10am Baby naps.
-I take my toddler to play outside.
-This is our favorite one on one time during the day.
+I take my toddler out for some outdoor play.
+This is our favorite one-on-one time during the day.
 We take care of the yard together, which is something we both enjoy.
 We always pull weeds and water the plants.
-(I have a baby monitor with good range so I know if the baby wakes up while we’re outside.)
+(I have a baby monitor with good range, so I know if the baby wakes up while we’re outside.)

 10am-11:30am Feed baby.
-Vacuum, clean bathrooms, change sheets, or other chores (I rotate the cleaning depending on the day of the week and what needs done).
-Play time for toddler while I make lunch.
+Vacuum, clean bathrooms, change sheets, or do other household chores (I rotate the cleaning depending on the day of the week and what needs to be done).
+Free play for the toddler while I make lunch.
 The baby does tummy time or goes in the bouncer while I cook.

 RELATED: Stay-At-Home Mom Cleaning Schedule